Department of Emergency Management

 Think of your disaster plan like planning a camping trip.
 It helps build confidence, adaptability, and teamwork among your family members.
 Just like you prepare for a camping adventure by packing the right gear, planning meals, and considering different scenarios, treating your disaster plan similarly can give you that sense of readiness in handling unexpected situations.

 An emergency plan can have a variety of different elements.
-Learn more about each one by hovering over the boxes below:
+Learn more about each one below:

 Every family is unique and so is every family’s emergency plan.
 Think about what special people, pets, or circumstances you should plan for.
 Do you have keiki or kupuna who might need extra help in an emergency?
 Do you have a pet that you need to pack food or a crate for?
 What about your power requirements?
 Do you need electricity for medical devices?
 Identify the needs and make a plan for each member of the family ahead of time so you can be confident you can take care of your family in an emergency.